pingcap/docs/tidb-cloud/changefeed-sink-to-cloud-storage.md

 > **Note:**
 >
 > To stream data to cloud storage, make sure that your TiDB cluster version is v7.1.0 or later.
+If you want to upgrade cluster to v7.1.0 or higher, [contact PingCAP](https://docs.pingcap.com/tidbcloud/tidb-cloud-support) for support.
 >
 > For [TiDB Serverless](/tidb-cloud/select-cluster-tier.md#tidb-serverless-beta) clusters, the changefeed feature is unavailable.